whitestrannik/open-ukraine-travel/DEPLOYMENT.md

 - **Note**: The deployed site will be publicly accessible even from a private repo

 ### Repository Setup
-1. Ensure your repository is named appropriately (e.g., `open-ukraine-travel`)
+1. Ensure your repository is named appropriately (e.g., `explore-ukraine-travel`)
 2. Update the base URL in `frontend/vite.config.ts` to match your repo name:
    ```typescript
    base: process.env.VITE_DEPLOY_TARGET === 'github-pages'